Achievements

 Achievementscelebrating success

-2023 Awards
+2025 Awards

 Each year, Sigma Kappa alumnae and collegiate chapters and corporations are presented with awards based on the success and reporting of their activities.
 Collegiate chapters work to earn a Standard of Excellence one star, two star or three star rating, alumnae chapters strive to earn awards centered on programming, recruitment and public relations (to name a few), and corporations strive to reach excellence through the benchmarks set for operations and management.
-A listing of collegiate, alumnae and foundation award winners can be found below.
+A listing of collegiate, alumnae and Foundation award winners can be found below.

-2023 STAR Award Winners
+2024 Star Award Winners

 Alpha Chi, Georgetown College